cloudfright/blog/README.md

 ```

-For all other Hugo commands, execute from withib the cloudright-blog folder.
+For all other Hugo commands, execute from within the cloudright-blog folder.